Joe Frans (politician): Current Appointments

 Today has several public appointments.
-He is a member of the University of Stockholm board and the Swedish National Police Board.
+He is a member of the Stockholm University board and the Swedish National Police Board.

 Joe Frans is also the Chairperson of Forumsyd, the Social Democratic party in Vällingby district, Broderskapdistriktet (a Christian Socialdemocratoc organization) and Rinkeby folketshus.

 Frans is the founder and CEO of Next Generation Africa and NGA Novum AB.

 He has also served as an Independent Expert for the United Nations Human Rights Council, Working Group of Experts on People of African Descent.

 Frans initiated the Swedish Martin Luther King Prize in 2005.